RunestoneInteractive/httlads/_sources/BikeRental/time_series_bikes.rst

 .. fillintheblank:: ts_bw_weekly

-   For the week ending June 12 2011 how many rentals were there? |blank|
+   For the week ending June 12 2011 how many rides were complete? |blank|

-   - :31371|: Is the correct answer
+   - :31371: Is the correct answer
      :31367: Is close but you may be indexing by ``start_date``
      :x: The date used as the index is the ending date